jamerfort/iris-tz/README.md

 "20240102033045-0500"
 ```

-Reload changes to tz source code from your iris terminal:
+If you are using Docker or have a copy of the repo, you can reload changes to the `tz` source code from your iris terminal:

 ```cls
 USER>do $system.OBJ.LoadDir("/home/irisowner/dev/src", "cuk",,1)